-- 1. Monitor the adequacy of current disclosure of loss contingencies in corporate reports filed with the Commission. - 2.
-Urge issuers to carefully examine the adequacy of the manner in which they comply with FAS 5. - 3.
-Convey its views and concerns with respect to lawyers responses to auditor inquiries about loss contingencies to the American Bar Association through its Commission on Evaluation of Professional Standards, or otherwise. - 4.
-Continue to confer with the Financial Accounting Standards to registrants concerning the types of factual occurrences that may give rise to an obligation to disclose loss contingencies or accrue liabilities in financial statements prepared in accordance with generally accepted accounting principles.
+- 1. Monitor the adequacy of current disclosure of loss contingencies in corporate reports filed with the Commission; - Urge issuers to examine carefully the adequacy of the manner in which they comply with FAS 5;

+3. Convey its views and concerns with respect to lawyers' responses to auditor inquiries about loss contingencies to the American Bar Association through its Commission on Evaluation of Professional Standards, or otherwise; and

+4. Continue to confer with the Financial Accounting Standards Board in order to explore the possibility of developing further guidance to registrants concerning the types of factual occurrences that may give rise to an obligation to disclose loss contingencies or accrue liabilities in financial statements prepared in accordance with generally accepted accounting principles.
-Board in order to explore developing further guidance

-In the area of environmental disclosure, the Commission has special obligations that were created by the National Environmental Policy Act.
-The staff believes that, for the most part, the Commission's existing rules in the area of environmental disclosure are adequate, although minor revisions are suggested.
-The staff also believes additional environmental information could be made more accessible to shareholders at little cost to issuers.
+In the area of environmental disclosure, the Commission has special obligations created by the National Environmental Policy Act.
+While the the Commission's existing rules in the area of environmental disclosure produce extensive information about environmental proceedings, the staff believes that more focused disclosure would be beneficial to investors and shareholders.
+The staff also believes additional environmental information could be made more accessible to shareholders at little or no cost to issuers.
 The staff therefore recommends that the Commission authorize it to develop rule proposals to:

-1. Require issuers to include a notice in the annual report to shareholders, or the proxy statement, which informs share-

-- holders where to obtain copies of significant environmental compliance reports compiled pursuant to federal law. - 2.
-Revise existing rules requiring disclosure of all pending or contemplated legal proceedings relating to environmental matters to devise a threshold standard for disclosure based, at least in part, upon the significance of the pending or contemplated proceeding.
+- Require issuers to include a notice in the annual report to shareholders, or the proxy statement, which informs shareholders where to obtain copies of significant environmental compliance reports compiled pursuant to federal law; and - 2.
+Revise existing rules requiring disclosure of all pending or contemplated legal proceedings concerning environmental matters involving a governmental authority to incorporate a threshold standard for disclosure based, at least in part, upon the significance of the pending or contemplated proceeding.
 Consideration also is given to the extent and adequacy of the voluntary disclosure of socially significant information in annual reports to shareholders because such practices may affect the need for additional disclosure requirements.
 The staff concludes that the practice by issuers of voluntarily disclosing socially significant information is valuable and generally beneficial to shareholders.
 However, issuers should be careful to avoid one-sided disclosure and should ensure that voluntary disclosures accurately depict corporate performance in the areas addressed.
-The staff notes that formation of a public policy committee of the board can make positive contributions to corporations endeavoring to give greater consideration to corporate social performance or to the nature or extent of their disclosure of socially significant information.
+The staff notes that formation of a public policy committee of the board of directors can make positive contributions to corporations endeavoring to give greater consideration to corporate social performance or to the nature or extent of their disclosure of socially significant information.